 Once logged in, find a piece of artwork you would like to enter – this can be an artwork that you’ve already uploaded or you can add a new one.
 From your gallery, click on the piece you want to enter and fill in the form underneath the image and then press ‘Save’.

-The opportunity is open to UK-based artists who have an Outside In online gallery and fit the criteria of the charity.
+The opportunity is open to artists based in the UK and Republic of Ireland who have an Outside In online gallery and fit the criteria of the charity.

 You must be an Outside In artist to enter and the work must fit the environments theme.
 Artwork can be in any form and there are no size restrictions, however please be aware that very large artworks may not be able to be hung in the gallery space.
 Artwork must be able to be hung or fixed to a wall.